GiulSposito/newDudesFantasyFootball/content/posts/2022/week06_recap/index.markdown

 ## League Highlights

-Sorocaba Steelers, Amparo Bikers, and Indaiatuba Riders all won this week, even though none of them had a top-15 scoring QB.

 Rio Claro Farmers has now beaten their weekly score projection in each matchup this season.

-Paulinia Robots has now beaten their weekly score projection in each matchup this season.

-Barao Butchers has now increased their score each of the past three weeks.
+Limeira Dead Rabbits won this week, even without starting a top-30 scoring RB.

-No surprise here: teams have won 80.0% of the time this season when starting the league's top-scoring QB of the week (4-1 overall).
+No surprise here: teams have won 83.3% of the time this season when starting the league's top-scoring QB of the week (5-1 overall).

-Amparo Bikers has now decreased their score each of the past three weeks.

-Goncalves Miners is on a three-game winning streak.

-Teams have won only 33.3% of the time this season (6-12) when they fail to throw a Pass TD.
+Teams have won 52.6% of the time this season when they throw no interceptions in a week.

-The 145.42 points scored by Indaiatuba Riders were the most this week and the fifth-highest overall in the league this season.
+Goncalves Miners is on a four-game winning streak.

+Sorocaba Steelers is on a three-game winning streak.

+Paulinia Robots probably wishes they had started Brandon Aiyuk.
+The 28.30 points he scored would have represented the fifth-highest individual score this week.

-Sorocaba Steelers was projected to win by the widest margin this week (24.64 points) but only ended up beating London Knights by 9.10 points.
+Paulinia Robots was favored by the widest margin in the league this week (42.22 points) and delivered with a 47.98-point victory.

-The average projected score for Week 5 was 107.11 points.
+The average projected score was 103.20 points this week.

 {{< tweet 1579140412366798849 >}}